openstack/magnum/specs/container-networking-model.rst

 Definitions
 -----------

+COE
-COE: Container Orchestration Engine
+  Container Orchestration Engine

+Baymodel
-Baymodel: An object that stores template information about the bay which is used to create new bays consistently.
+  An object that stores template information about the bay which is used to create new bays consistently.

+Bay
-Bay: A Magnum resource that includes at least one host to run containers on, and a COE to manage containers created on hosts within the bay.
+  A Magnum resource that includes at least one host to run containers on, and a COE to manage containers created on hosts within the bay.

+Pod
-Pod: Is the smallest deployable unit that can be created, scheduled, and managed within Kubernetes.
+  Is the smallest deployable unit that can be created, scheduled, and managed within Kubernetes.

 Additional Magnum definitions can be found in the Magnum Developer documentation[2].